cockroachdb/docs/v2.1/managed-sign-up-for-a-cluster.md

 ## Confirmation email

-Once your Managed CockroachDB cluster is available, you'll receive an email confirming its shape (e.g., regions, number of nodes per region, etc.) and providing you the following important details.
+Once your Managed CockroachDB cluster is available, you'll receive an email confirming its shape (e.g., regions, number of nodes per region, etc.) and providing you the following important details:

 ### Connection details